 Reading at home in Y3 and beyond

-In Y3 children will start to use our school and class libraries.
+In Y2/Y3 children will start to use our school and class libraries.
 They will begin to develop their love of reading and select books for themselves, which match their interests and tastes.
 We will continue to support those children who need extra support with their phonics with appropriate strategies and interventions.

 All the children in KS2 (Y3-Y6) have been given a Reading Journal to record their reading journey with pictures, reviews, character profiles, summaries and anything which illustrates their journey.
+Please feel free to contribute to this yourselves with comments, reviews or pictures.

 - Explore the book together by looking at the front cover and discussing what the story may be about.